mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 Notably, encryption doesn't seem to affect TrueNAS' performance at all.
 It performed the same with or without encryption, whereas Synology suffered a XX% slowdown in both read tests.

-I keep most of my data on encrypted volumes, so the test on the encrypted volume represents my typical usage more accurately.
+I keep most of my data on encrypted volumes, so the test with encryption more accurately represents my typical usage.

 ### Write performance

 Although my old Synology managed to outshine TrueNAS on reads, this was not the case for writes.
 Even on an unencrypted volume, TrueNAS was XX% faster on small files, and they performed almost identically on 1 GiB files.

-Again, bringing encryption into the mix obliterates Synology's performance while they had no significant impact on TrueNAS.
+Again, bringing encryption into the mix obliterates Synology's performance but had no impact on TrueNAS.
 With encryption enabled, TrueNAS outperforms Synology by XX% on small files and XX% on large files.

 <!--